21 Day South Island Explorer Package

 Driving time Hokitika to Nelson 325 km / 202 miles, 4.5 hours

 Journey towards Nelson, which enjoys New Zealand’s highest sunshine hours.
-Set within the world-famous Marlborough wine region, Nelson is a food-lover’s paradise.
+Set within the world-famous Marlborough wine region, Nelson is a foodie’s paradise.
 It’s known for local arts and crafts stores, and art galleries.
 It’s also a popular base for nearby caving sites, vineyards and Abel Tasman National Park.
 Established by English settlers in 1841, the city’s history is showcased at Founders Heritage Park, a living museum with a vintage railway.

 Stay 3 nights in Nelson.

-Day 18 Nelson -> Abel Tasman
+Day 18 Nelson > Abel Tasman

 Driving time Nelson to Abel Tasman 65 km / 40 miles, 1 hour (each way)